-Gross McGinley’s skilled team of litigators vigorously pursues clients’ interests, either by asserting claims or defending them.
+Gross McGinley’s skilled litigation team vigorously pursues clients’ interests, either by asserting claims or defending them.
 Our litigation attorneys represent individuals and businesses in state and federal courts as well as before administrative agencies.
 Our Litigation Group boasts an exceptional professional staff that fully supports our lawyers, allowing our attorneys to work efficiently and in a client’s best interest.

 Our litigators have an outstanding reputation both in trial appeals and at the settlement table, proving a breadth and depth of experience and knowledge.
 They have received prominent, national recognition as members of the Multimillion Dollar Advocates Forum and have been listed as Super Lawyers over multiple years.

 Due to our team’s experience before Lehigh County, Northampton County, and surrounding courts, our attorneys are frequently called upon to act as local counsel on behalf of companies located outside of the Lehigh Valley.
 In this instance, we work in tandem with corporate counsel to develop strategies and provide the best possible service to their company/client.

 Representing clients before all levels of the court system, our group of litigators handles a wide variety of civil litigation disputes including: